Particular/docs.particular.net/tutorials/quickstart/tutorial.md

 This tutorial skips over some concepts and implementation details in order to get up and running quickly.
 If you'd prefer to go more in-depth, check out our [Introduction to NServiceBus](/tutorials/intro-to-nservicebus/) tutorial.
 It will teach you the NServiceBus API and important concepts you need to learn to build successful message-based software systems.

-To get started download the solution, extract the archive, and then open the **RetailDemo.sln** file with Visual Studio 2015 or later.
+To get started, download the solution, extract the archive, and then open the **RetailDemo.sln** file with VS 2015 or later.

 downloadbutton